 - Read sample letters for responding to debt collectors.

 - Read consumer information on dealing with debt from the Consumer Financial Protection Bureau or the Federal Trade Commission.

 - Find an attorney through the National Association of Consumer Advocates.

 Policy Briefs, Reports & Press Releases

-- Report: No Fresh Start: How States Allow Debt Collectors to Push Families into Poverty, October 2013
+- Report: No Fresh Start in 2019: How States Still Let Debt Collectors Push Families into Poverty, November 2019

 Debt Collection Comments and Testimony